shi510/ffem/README.md

 There are good face dataset, for example, vggface2 dataset that has 300+ average images per identity.
 Consequently you have to train with 2 steps.
 The training steps is described below.
-On top of that, small(<=2000) face identities are sufficient to get good initialization when you are training the first step.
+On top of that, small(<=2000) face identities are sufficient to get good initialization when you train the first step.

 ## Training Conditions
 ```
 1. Train MobiletNetV3 architecture from scratch as details below:
- - L2-constrained softmax with 30 scale factor
+ - CenterSoftmax Loss or ProxySoftmax Loss
  - ReLU6 activation (Default in this repository)
  - ADAM optimizer with 1e-4 learning rate
  - 50 epochs
- - VGGFACE2 dataset with 2K identities
+ - VGGFACE2 dataset with 4K identities (labels ranges in 0~4000)

 2. Train the above pretrained model as details below:
- - additive angular margin loss, 0.5 margin and 60 scale factor
+ - AddictiveMargin Loss
  - SGD momentum nesterov optimizer with 1e-3 learning rate
  - 10~15 epochs
- - trillion pairs dataset with large identities
+ - trillion pairs dataset with large identities (about 90K identities)
 ```

 ## TODO LIST